185gramsPowdered sugar(icing sugar or confectioners sugar)

 Bake straight away for 17 minutes, then remove from the oven and allow the macarons to cool on the tray.
 This is a no-rest macaron recipe, but if you cannot fit all of your macarons in the oven at once, it won't harm the remaining macarons to be out on the worktop for 17 minutes.

-Lemon cream filling
+Mango cream filling

-Mix the yoghurt and mascarpone together and grate in the lemon zest.
+Mix the yoghurt and mascarpone together.

 Put the filling into a piping bag and pipe a circle in the centre of each macaron shell.
 Then pipe a circle around it before sandwiching with another macaron shell.